-When hosting a corporate retreat, there is a fine line to navigate between fun and unique team building games that will actually add value to your group, and overdone, kitchy activities.
-Rather than dragging your group through a series of overdone Trust Falls and games of Two Truths and a Lie, we challenge you to think outside the book and offer team building games that the group will actually enjoy.
+Take it from us, they don’t have to suck.
+As a fully remote team ourselves, we rely heavily on virtual and in-person team-building games to raise morale, teach values and honestly, have fun.
+There is a fine line to navigate between fun and unique team building games that will actually add value to your group, and overdone, kitchy activities.
+Rather than dragging your group through a series of overdone Trust Falls and games of Two Truths and a Lie, we challenge you to think outside the box and offer team building games that the group will actually enjoy.

 1. Human Bingo

-What better way to get to know your colleagues than with a company-wide game of human bingo!
+One of our favourite get to know you games for adults a company-wide game of human bingo!
 This get-to-know-you style icebreaker will encourage participants to learn fun facts about each other and make memories together through a series of questions and challenges.

 Rather than competing for just a five stamp line, the purpose of this game is to learn as much as possible about each other in an effort to complete your entire bingo card!
 Human bingo can be played over the course of your corporate retreat, with a variety of challenges to be completed each day, or it can be as simple as a quick 30 minute icebreaker to play upon arrival.